ccorduroy/genreguessr/README.md

 fed the mathematical features from the original dataset as the MLP layer of the CNN was in our current implementation.
 The reason RNN would be beneficial is because Music is temporal, you can use both local and global information and the RNN might learn genre transitions (e.g., a song starts classical, becomes electronic).
+A sample draft for the RNN implementation is found in rnn.ipynb.

 #### Streamlined Live Inference
 The ability to make an inference from continuous live recording instead of taking a single